simvia-tech/med2limit/README.md

 ## Installation

-MEDCoupling must come from conda-forge — not pip.
-Inside a conda environment:
+MEDCoupling with pip into a virtual python environnement (venv):

 ```bash
 python3 -m venv .venv